susanev/uw-hcde-creative-computing/lessons/week3/homework/interactive-monster.md

 1. Write code to move your eye(s).
 First add a variable at the top named `eyeDirection` and set its value to `0`.

-	Add `eyeDirection` to the eye's x position in your monster function.
-(Before proceeding, temporarily initialize `eyeDirection` to `10` and to `-10`, and notice that the eye should look right and then left; then set it back to `0`.)
+	Add `eyeDirection` to the x position of your monster's eye(s).
+Before proceeding, temporarily initialize `eyeDirection` to `10` and to `-10`, and notice that the eye should look right and then left; then set it back to `0`.

 	Add two if statements to draw as shown in step 2.
-This if-statement should determine if the eye should move left or right based on the mouse's x-position.
+These if-statements should determine if the eye should move left or right based on the mouse's x-position.
 Notice that you will probably want to increment your eyeDirection variable by 0.5 instead of 1 so it moves slowly.

 	You will also want to use min/max to prevent your monster's eye from leaving its face.

 	Test your code.
-The eye should move when the mouse is on each side; it should not move if the mouse is in the 40 pixel “middle range.”
+The eye should move when the mouse is on each side.
+You can decide whether the eyes should still move when the mouse is between them.

 1. Write code so that your monster jumps up and down.
 To start define two variables at the top: `jumpValue`, and `jumpDir`, you decide on the values for your monster.